Do you ever look back on your decisions and think, “Why I on earth did I do that?”

 That’s how people end up wasting their lives.

-The only way you can stop overthinking is making yourself aware of your thinking process.
+The only way you can stop overthinking is by making yourself aware of your thinking process.
 When I asked my friend about his thinking, he became aware of how irrational his process was.

 You can’t control the future.
 So stop thinking about it.